libretro/libretro-database/README.md

 ## Precedence
 Databases earlier in the list have precedence over items later in the list.
 E.g. definitions in `/dat` will over-ride `/metadat` in the final `.rdb` compile if any info conflicts for the same game (i.e. for the same key field).

-## Repository Folders

-The non-exhaustive list below serves as a guide to various folders in the repository.

-- [`cht`](cht) Cheat codes collected from any available source on the web including by manual [contributions from users](https://github.com/libretro/libretro-database/pulls?q=is%3Apr+is%3Aclosed+cheats) who have used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
-The repository contains one folder for each system (unlike dats), and multiple different cheat files may exist for the same game.
-- [`cursors`](cursors) Methods to query playlists.
-- [`dat`](dat) Customized DAT files maintained by the libretro team, including:
-  - Subset data coverage for games or variants that do/did not have contemporary documentation by upstream database groups, e.g. Virtual Console variants of SNES games, fan translations of NEC PC-98 games, and a superceded squib for PSP Minis.
-  - Game data for monolithic non-generalized cores, e.g. Cave Story, Doom, Quake, etc.
-  - Data adapted from upstream sources that cover a relatively small number of systems and can therefore can be housed together in a single repository folder without conflict, e.g. DOS, ScummVM, and GameTDB coverage of GameCube and Wii data.
-(Though many dats from upstream groups reside in [`metadat`](metadat).)
-- [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, MAME, TOSEC) that each cover a large number of systems and therefore require their own folders in the repository, plus various collections of metadata (some of which may be deprecated).
-Examples:
-  - [`bbfc`](metadat/bbfc) British Board of Film Classification's ratings for age-appropriateness.
-  - [`elspa`](metadat/elspa) Age-appropriateness/content ratings from the Entertainment and Leisure Software Publishers Association aka the Association for UK Interactive Entertainment ("Ukie").
-  - [`fbneo-split`](metadat/fbneo-split) Includes an XML database (sourced from Logiqx's DTD ROM Management) for special use in arcade ROM scanning: it must be manually selected by the user when running a Manual Scan, it defines the component files within each ROM archive, and is not part of the `.rdb` compile.
-Also contains a typical `.dat`.
-  - [`mame`](metadat/mame) Similar to `fbneo-split` above.
-  - [`hacks`](metadat/hacks) Data for modified (or "hacked") versions of commercially released games.
-Many of these data are set by direct manual commits on the Libretro Github.
-  - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent creators/programmers.
-  - [`libretro-dats`](metadat/libretro-dats) Ad hoc databases for items that were/are not covered by upstream database groups.
-Currently includes fan translations of SNES games, and an additional FDS dat that may be redundant with other sources.
-  - [`no-intro`](metadat/no-intro) Bulk import from upstream No-Intro databases.
-Generally non-disc-based systems.
-  - [`redump`](metadat/redump) Bulk import from upstream Redump databases.
-Generally disc-based systems.
-  - [`tosec`](metadat/tosec) Bulk import from upstream TOSEC databases.
-TOSEC data overlaps with and goes beyond other data sets (No-Intro, Redump), but has lower [precedence](#precedence) in libretro and so generally serves as a secondary stopgap.
-  - And more
-- [`rdb`](rdb) The compiled RetroArch database files
-- [`scripts`](scripts) Various scripts that are used to maintain the database files

 ## Sources

 Many source databases are in use as listed below.
-The table focusses on the 3rd party sources that predominantly cover each specific console library, but other/multiple sources including manual github contributions are maintained and all are compiled together in the final `.rdb` files (see [Repository Folders](#repository-folders) and each dat's github History for details). ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.
+The table focusses on the 3rd party sources that predominantly cover each specific console library, but other/multiple sources including manual github contributions are maintained and all are compiled together in the final `.rdb` files (see [Repository Folder Guide](#folder-guide) and each dat's github History for details). ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.

 |System|Source|Repository|
 |----|---|---|